| Base

 note: some of these things may not apply - it's simply

-a check-list to help us work-out what our basic
+a check-list to help us work-out what our basic costs would be, to finance the project

-per image price.
+per image figure.)

 Then

-using the
+using the Association

-Association of Photographers' guidelines - which can
+of Photographer's guidelines - which can

-be found in their book Beyond
+also be found in their book Beyond